The Richard C. Davis Story

 His next challenge was convincing law enforcement to accept the product.
 He began visiting local departments to show them his product.
 Would-be customers were quick to reject the idea from disbelief or machismo.
 He took the skeptics to the range and shot the armor in front of them.
 Yes, it stopped the bullet, but the dent left in the clay block caused them to think that their hearts would explode or that their ribs would shatter sending bone fragments into their lungs.
 He realized that the only way to truly prove the effectiveness of his invention would be to put a vest on and shoot himself in the chest.

-He launched the Second Chance™ Body Armor Company and began to perform live fire demonstrations all across the county in order to convince Police Officers to wear body armor.
+He launched the Second Chance™ Body Armor Company and began to perform live fire demonstrations across the country to convince Police Officers to wear body armor.
 Richard became an industry legend and has received numerous awards and accolades for his relentless dedication to police officer safety.

 Under his tenure, Second Chance saved the lives of over 1,000 American police officers.
-In 2004 Richard retired from the body armor industry as his 32 year old company faced a Chapter 11 bankruptcy filing as a result of the industry-wide Zylon® body armor recall.
+In 2004, Richard retired from the body armor industry as his 32-year-old company faced a Chapter 11 bankruptcy filing because of the industry-wide Zylon® body armor recall.

 “Timers ready, guns on the rail, shooters ready…” Bang!

 He started by passing out a few flyers around the Detroit Police Department’s range.
-About 25 competitors showed up for the first ever bowling pin shoot.
-The event lasted two days and Richard gave away a .45 caliber handgun for first prize as well as several other guns and prizes.
+About 25 competitors showed up for the first-ever bowling pin shoot.
+The event lasted two days, and Richard gave away a .45 caliber handgun for first prize, as well as several other guns and prizes.
 Demand for the event grew.
-The following year 125 people attended.
-Over the years attendance steadily climbed, the match grew to eight full days and included several optional events.
+The following year, 125 people attended.
+Over the years, attendance steadily climbed, and the match grew to eight full days and included several optional events.
 Participants came to know and love the popular start signal “Timers ready, guns on the rail, shooters ready…” Bang!
-Attendance reached its peak at about 500 registered shooters with over 200 guns given away as prizes.
+Attendance reached its peak at about 500 registered shooters, with over 200 guns given away as prizes.
 A total of 24 pin shoots were held from 1975-1998.

-The rebirth of the Pin Shoot in 2017 will mark the 25th such event after the 18 year hiatus.
-More important than the competition and the prizes are the many lifelong friendships that will be formed.
+The rebirth of the Pin Shoot in 2017 marked the 25th such event after the 18-year hiatus.
+More important than the competition and the prizes are the many lifelong friendships that have been formed and continue to be.
+Don’t miss out and join us this year for the next Pin Shoot!

 Shooter's Ready